VicousMonkey/learnhaus_project/README.md

 - Implement semantic search over the activity index rather than passing the full dataset to Claude
 - Add source confidence scores and verification timestamps to each result

+##Time Spent
+I spent 4-5 hours on this project.

 ## AI Tool Usage

 I used AI tools to build this README file as well as the stylesheets for the UI.